- What is Supply Chain Day?

 - Why does my event not appear in the event map although I have entered the full address of the venue for my event?

 Supply Chain Day is a day of action with companies from industry, trade and the logistics services sector allowing the public to gain an insight into the diversity of logistics and supply chain management activities and inform people about the career options in this sector.
 Logistics institutes present their research projects and educational establishments showcase their courses and curricula.
-Supply Chain Day is a not-for-profit project.
+Supply Chain Day is a non-profit event.

-Supply Chain Day is a decentral day of action initiated by Bundesvereinigung Logistik (BVL) and is therefore organised by all companies, organisations and institutes who are involved in Supply Chain Day.
-You can find a full list of organisers here.
+Supply Chain Day was initiated by the Bundesvereinigung für Logistik (BVL) and is now coordinated by the communications agencies mainblick and teamtosse.
+However, it is organised by all companies, organisations and institutes that are involved in the day.

 All companies, institutions or organisations active in the logistics field can organise events.
 And everyone who would like to know more about this exciting sector the economy can take part as a participant.